tomas-ravalli/product-analytics-framework/README.md

 ## **Layer 3: Activation**

 This is the final and most critical layer, where analytical insights are translated into tangible business and product actions.
-This is where the proven facts from our analysis lead to real changes: building new features, improving the user experience, and shaping the overall plan for the product.
-This layer focuses on the translation of validated insights into strategic artifacts and tactical execution.
-The crucial feedback loop shows that the outcomes of these actions become the input for a new cycle of theoretical evaluation.
-This is the final and most critical layer, where analytical insights are translated into tangible business and product actions.
 The goal of this layer is to ensure that the rigorous work done in the Theory and Inference layers leads to meaningful product improvements and strategic alignment.
 This is where data-informed becomes data-driven.

 <p align="center">